Jean-Joooo/Vacation-Destinations-WishList-Coursera-JS-DCU/README.md

-# Coursera | UC Davis JavaScript Practice Exercise
+# Coursera | UC Davis courses: JavaScript Practice Exercise

 The main objective was to create a straightforward interface where users can input their desired destinations and see them added to a wishlist